 With its trio of WorldView satellites built for DigitalGlobe, Ball Aerospace offers the best high-resolution imagery data gathering capability available today.

-Working hand-in-hand with DigitalGlobe since the mid 90s, Ball Aerospace has provided a fleet of remote-sensing satellites used for commercial earth observation and advanced geospatial solutions, including the QuickBird satellite (launched in October 2001 and still on orbit today); the WorldView-1 satellite, which launched on Sept.
+Working hand-in-hand with DigitalGlobe since the mid 90s, Ball Aerospace has provided a fleet of remote-sensing satellites used for commercial earth observation and advanced geospatial solutions, including the QuickBird satellite (launched in October 2001 and retired in 2015); the WorldView-1 satellite, which launched on Sept.
 18, 2007; and the WorldView-2 satellite, which launched on Oct.
 8, 2009.
 WorldView-3 launched August 13, 2014 from Vandenberg AFB, Calif.

 The high-spatial-resolution, multispectral satellite imagery from the WorldView satellites is used for civil government mapping, land-use planning, disaster relief, exploration, defense and intelligence, visualization and simulation environments, and navigation technology such as Google Maps.

 Ball Aerospace provided its Ball Configurable Platform (BCP) 5000 spacecraft bus for the WorldView series under firm, fixed-price contracts.

 The powerful BCP 5000 spacecraft is able to handle next-generation optical and synthetic aperture radar remote-sensing payloads.
 For higher spacecraft agility, Ball Aerospace provides its advanced Control Moment Gyroscopes (CMGs), which provide rapid retargeting capability while supplying stability.

 The BCP 5000 also easily accommodates future optical, scientific and Synthetic Aperture Radar remote sensing payloads.

 The beginnings of a secondary payload focal plane in development for WorldView-3 at Ball Aerospace.